 Automated testing is more suitable for regression testing because of frequent code changes and the ability to run the regression tests in a timely manner.

-Writing tests that go through different user scenarios and letting a machine do user simulation for us might be more expensive and harder to implement in the beginning, but it’s worth the effort especially with a lot of testing ahead.
+Writing software tests that go through different user scenarios and letting a machine do user simulation for us might be more expensive and harder to implement in the beginning.
+It’s worth the effort especially with a lot of software testing ahead.

 Automate the process of software development